Rogerskelamen/nvim.lua/README.md

 Neovim does not support direct connection to the system clipboard, instead it depends on a provider to communicate with the system clipboard.
 For more details, press `:h provider-clipboard`.

-Neovim default paste behavior in visual mode is keeping store the word selected, which could be really annoying.
+Neovim default paste behavior in visual mode is keeping storing the word selected, which could be really annoying.
 I made a <kbd>p</kbd> keymap that everytime you paste content to a selected word, Neovim won't store it to register.
 So when you select a word in visual mode, just press <kbd>p</kbd> to paste and press <kbd>P</kbd> for line-tail word.

 ## 💡 Tips for Use